top of page

 Women Venture

-Offers classes, consulting and loans to support small business owners who are women.
+Offers training, consulting, child care, and loans to support women small business owners.

 Advocacy, Legal, & lgbtqia+